Esri/geodev-hackerlabs/develop/wab_custom_theme.md

 ```

-3. Click the styles\blue\style.css and update the CSS.
+3. Click the styles\blue\style.css and update the CSS to add a light blue theme.

 ```CSS